Lillie Langtry: Daughter

 Lillie Langtry had a short affair with Prince Louis of Battenberg from March 1880.

-The discovery of letters of Lillie Langtry to Arthur Clarence Jones (1854–1930), gives the impression she also had an affair or at least an intimate friendship with the childhood friend of her brothers who continued to live on Jersey.
-Arthur Jones was the brother of her sister-in-law; both were illegitimate children of Lord Ranelagh.
+Letters from Lillie to Arthur Clarence Jones (1854–1930) give the impression she also had an affair, or at least an intimate friendship, with Jones, a childhood friend of her brothers who lived on Jersey.
+Arthur Jones was the brother of Lillie's sister-in-law; both were illegitimate children of Lord Ranelagh.